Japan Earthquake – 311 Report

 Now the local media was in full motion, with TV Tokyo announcers wearing hardhats in the studio, and it was getting dark in the metropolis.
 With all mobile networks still down, people were lined-up to use free payphones, and all metro subways offline = a general scene of chaos with traffic jams backed-up in every direction for miles, 10’s of millions of people affected.
 Beyond words, so very thankful I was not stuck on Oedo-sen at 100m underground.

 The wife came home – ‘challenging’ day for her too – and we managed to clean-up a bit.
 Had dinner and a hot shower, again counting my lucky stars as my usual train home was not running so I would have been stuck downtown overnite.
 We had full operating utilities here while So Many out there were truly far (Far) worse off.
 Multiple reports stated it was the strongest quake by scale of magnitude, worldwide, in recorded history to strike near a populated area.
 The BBC reported impact here at “8,000 times more powerful than recent quake in Christchurch” a grim reality of the scale of loss sinks in.

-As adrenalin was coming back to ‘normal’ in the wee hours, even miss kitty had returned from wherever she was hiding, we finally managed to grab a little sleep – wearing ready to run cloths with fresh emergency backpacks by the door.
-There were a few strong after-shocks during the nite, but none strong enough – for long enough, to actually get us out of bed.
-We count ourselves most fortunate..
-Warm, Safe and Dry and Warm with full utilities with plenty of food and water.
+As adrenaline was coming back to ‘normal’ in the wee hours, even miss kitty had returned from wherever she was hiding, we finally managed to grab a little sleep – wearing ready to run cloths with fresh emergency backpacks by the door.
+There were a few strong after-shocks during the night, but none strong enough – for long enough, to actually get us out of bed.
+We count ourselves most fortunate: Warm, Safe and Dry with full utilities with plenty of food and water.